chironsb/raggy/README.md

 ### 🤖 Via OpenCode agent

-The easiest way to use Raggy is through the OpenCode RAGagent:
+The easiest way to use Raggy is through the OpenCode RAG agent:

 ```bash
 raggy status                             # 📊 Check server status